A Natural Adaptive Process for Collective Decision-Making: The Case of a Condorcet Winner

 For 4 alternatives, one can illustrate the ensuing argument as follows.
 The set of states $\Delta^{(N)}$ corresponds to rooms in a tetrahedral-shaped pyramid.
 The rooms on the $k$th floor correspond to $S_k$, so that the tip of the pyramid is the state where all balls are of type $i$.
 The urn process is a random walk through the pyramid, moving from one room to an adjacent one (which could be on the same floor, the floor below, or the floor above).
 With the exception of few floors close to the tip, the probability of going up is always larger than the probability of going down.
-It is then intuitively clear that if the pyramid is large enough, one should expect to find the random walk close to the tip of the pyramid most of the time.
+It is then intuitively clear that if the pyramid is large enough, one should expect to find the random walk close to the tip of the pyramid most of the time.\footnote{In the analysis of the general case, the number of balls of type $i$ is replaced by the entropy of the urn distribution relative to a maximal lottery.
+The fact that the number of balls not of type $i$ more likely than not decreases corresponds to the fact that the expected entropy relative to a maximal lottery decreases.}

 Recall that $P^{(N,r)}(p,q)$ is the probability of transitioning from state $p$ to state $q$.
 Since $\pi$ is a stationary distribution, we have $\pi^\intercal P^{(N,r)} = \pi^\intercal$.
 Consider any partition of $\Delta^{(N)}$ into two sets.
-For the stationary distribution, the probability of transitioning from the first set of the second is equal to the probability of transitioning from the second set to the first since the probabilities of both sets are conserved.
+For the stationary distribution, the probability of transitioning from the first set to the second is equal to the probability of transitioning from the second set to the first since the probabilities of both sets are conserved.
 Applying this to the sets $\bigcup_{l = 0}^{k-1} S_l$ and $\bigcup_{l = k}^N S_l$ for $k\in[N]$ and noticing that the only transitions between the two sets with positive probability are from $S^{k-1}$ to $S^{k}$ and vice versa, we get

 That is, the probability of being in a state in $S_{k-1}$ and transitioning to a state in $S_k$ equals the probability of being in a state in $S_k$ and transitioning to a state in $S_{k-1}$.

 Now observe that for $p \in S_k$, $k \in \{0,\dots,N-1\}$, we have